aggregat4/dendriform/JOURNAL.md

 Also refactored enums into const enums, based on a tip in a chat on  a twitch livestream linking to an article.
 Apparently they are not compiled to objects but inlined to values.

 For now I don't see an obvious refactoring for `repository-eventlog.ts` and will leave it as such.

+Started work on the opml export action.

+## 15.5.2019

+While working on the opml export action I was sucked into a tooling and dependencies upgrade blitz.
+We are now up to date again, unused dependency p-queue is now gone, we depend on the proper npm hyperscript dependency and I futzed around with some Typescript webpack loader whatever bullshit.